A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis: Operations on

 Suppose the literal labeling leaves in the subset $S_i$ is $\ell_i$.
-The machine $M$ (a) constructs $G^{+} = G\mid_{S_1:\top\ldots S_{i-1}:\top}$, (b) sets all leaves of $G^{+}$ that are not in $S_i$ but are labeled $\ell_i$ to $\bot$, (c) replaces all remaining labels $\ell$ on leaves by $w$ and all labels $\neg \ell$ on leaves by $w'$, (d) guesses an assignment $\sigma$ to all variables other than $w$ and $w'$ labeling leaves in the resulting circuit, and (e) checks if the resulting circuit represents the Boolean function $w \land w'$ for the assignment $\sigma$ to other variables.
-Note that after step (d), the resulting circuit represents a function of only $w$ and $w'$ (at most).
+The machine $M$ does the following: (a) it constructs $G^{\dagger} = G\mid_{S_1:\top\ldots S_{i-1}:\top}$, (b) sets all leaves of $G^{\dagger}$ that are not in $S_i$ but are labeled $\ell_i$ to $\bot$, (c) replaces all remaining labels $\ell$ (resp. $\neg \ell$) on leaves by $w$ (resp. $w'$), (d) guesses an assignment $\sigma$ to all variables other than $w$ and $w'$ labeling leaves in the resulting circuit, and (e) checks if the resulting circuit represents the Boolean function $w \land w'$ for the assignment $\sigma$.
+Note that after step (d), the resulting circuit represents a function of only $w$ and $w'$.
 Hence the check in step (e) can be performed by setting $(w, w')$ to each of $(\top,\top), (\top,\bot), (\bot,\top)$ and $(\bot,\bot)$ and checking if the resulting circuit evaluates to $\top$, $\bot$, $\bot$ and $\bot$ respectively.
-Clearly, all the steps from (a) through (e) above can be done in time polynomial in the size of $G$.
+Clearly, all the steps above can be done in time polynomial in $|G|$.
 If after step (e), the resulting circuit is found to represent $w \land w'$, then machine $M$ accepts.
 In this case, $G$ is not in \eqnf\ w.r.t. $\mset{\mseq{X}}$ and the given sequence $S$ of subsets of leaves.
 Conversely, if the circuit is not in \eqnf\ w.r.t. $\mset{\mseq{X}}$ and the given sequence $S$, then there is a subset $S_i$ of leaves in $S$ that is $\land$-realizable in $G$ for the assignment described above.
-Hence the problem of identifying whether a circuit is \emph{not} in \eqnf\ for a given sequence of subsets of leaves is in NP.
-Thus, the problem of identifying whether $G$ is in \eqnf\ for a given sequence of subsets of leaves is in co-NP.\\ Next, we show that the problem is co-NP hard.
-We reduce the problem of identifying whether a propositional formula represented by a CNF circuit is unsatisfiable to identifying whether an appropriately constructed circuit is in \eqnf\ for a specific sequence of subsets of literal-consistent leaves.
-For this reduction, we consider the specification $G\land x\land \neg{x}$, where $x$ is the sole output of the specification, and the inputs are the variables labeling leaves of $G$.
-Since there is only one output variable, there are only two (equivalent) ordering of subsets of leaves labeled by output literals.
+Hence the problem of identifying whether a circuit is \emph{not} in \eqnf\ for a given sequence of subsets of leaves is in \myNP.
+Thus, the problem of identifying whether $G$ is in \eqnf\ for a given sequence of subsets of leaves is in \mycoNP.\\ Next, we show that the problem is co-NP hard.
+We reduce the problem of checking if a propositional formula represented by a \CNF\ circuit $G$ is unsatisfiable to identifying whether an appropriately constructed circuit is in \eqnf\ for a specific sequence of subsets of literal-consistent leaves.
+For this, we consider the specification $G\land x\land \neg{x}$, where $x$ is the sole output of the specification, and the inputs are the variables labeling leaves of $G$.
+Since there is only one output variable, there are only two (equivalent) orderings of subsets of leaves labeled by output literals.
 It is easy to see that $x$ (equivalently, $\neg x$) is $\land$-realizable if and only if $G$ is satisfiable.
 Hence, identifying whether a problem is in \eqnf\ for a given sequence of subsets of leaves is coNP-hard.